PedroRavaglia/3D-Reaction-Diffusion/README.md

 ## Interactions

-* Rotate the camera using arrow keys or WASD
+* Rotate the camera using the mouse
 * Pause animation with spacebar
 * Reload the scene with R key
 * Zoom in and out with the scroll wheel